savonet/book/installation.md

 ### Rolling releases

-A rolling release is a snapshot of a current, unpublished release — it may become the next stable or bugfix release for a given major/minor version.
+A rolling release is a snapshot of a current, unpublished release, which may become the next stable or bugfix release for a given major/minor version.
 Rolling release assets may be updated, added, or removed at any time.
 For permanent, immutable links to release assets, use